MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/use-environment-checker.md

 ### [Active Directory](#tab/active-directory)

-With Azure Stack HCI, version 22H2 (preview) release, you can use an Active Directory preparation tool to create group managed service accounts (gMSAs) and make them discoverable by deployment in a dedicated Organizational Unit (OU).
+In this release, you can use an Active Directory preparation tool to create group managed service accounts (gMSAs) and make them discoverable by deployment in a dedicated Organizational Unit (OU).

-You can use the Active Directory validator to:
+Use the Active Directory validator to:

 - Validate the Active Directory preparation tool is run and the gMSAs are set and groups are provisioned prior to starting the deployment.
 - Assess any Active Directory issue during deployment.
 The support team can check the validator report logs to assess if you'd run the Active Directory preparation tool before deployment.